-- Analyse new reporting requirements and assist Business Analysts with the building of solutions to fulfil new reporting obligations.
+- Work internally to analyse new reporting requirements and assist in building solutions to fulfil new reporting obligations, when needed.

-- Promote a proactive and constructive relationship with the team partners based in Manila which provides support on the regulatory solutions.
+- Promote a proactive and constructive relationship with the team partners and home location which provides support on the regulatory solutions.

 - Working with the leadership team to develop a strategic and scalable operating model for service offerings, thus ensuring we have a sustainable and profitable product offering for any future clients.

 - Be pro-active in communication with clients, providing suggestions for operational efficiencies, process improvements, and improvements to customer experience or reductions in costs

 - Knowledge of financial / capital markets (e.g., Good understanding of financial instruments, operation of capital markets, lifecycle of trade, valuations etc.)

 - Excellent desktop, IT and systems skills.
 Knowledge of Microsoft Office (especially MS Excel and Word) is essential.

 - Knowledge of US GAAP, UK SORP & IFRS through studies and/or work experience (preferred)